Annual Work Plans

 Backpack camping is also permitted throughout the forest.
 Self register for these sites at the Headquarters Office or at any of the six self-registration sites on the forest, by filling out an envelope, enclosing the appropriate payment ($10/ night/ site) and enclosing a trip itinerary and the names of the people in your party.
 The same restrictions apply as listed above in terms of numbers of people and tents per site.
 Campfires are permitted in most areas of the forest.
 However, Wildland regulations prohibit the use of campfires in these 12,000 primitive acres of the forest for safety issues and to minimize impact of these fragile and sensitive areas.
 Be sure to check area maps for Wildland boundaries so that if you are backpack camping in a Wildlands area you are not building campfires.
 Again Leave No Trace guidelines apply to backpack camping as well.
 The day use of the area is free.

 Hunting is permitted throughout the forest except where posted with safety zone signs.
 Hunters should consult their hunting guide for exact seasons and bag limits.
 Please be aware of boundary markers indicating private property.
 The State Forest boundary lines are marked with yellow paint on trees.
 For more information about hunting on Maryland's public lands and obtaining a permit, see the Guide to Hunting & Trapping in Maryland.

 Several access roads are available to hunters with disabilities.
-Hunters must possess a valid permit and have a "Permit Display Card" on their vehicle.
+Hunters must possess a valid Universal Disability Pass.
 Detailed maps of the access roads are available from the forest headquarters.